Apply early. Supervisors can accept students on a first-come, first-served basis, and the programme may close early if it reaches capacity.

 Full details of the Academic, English Language, and Application Requirements for your application are detailed below.

-Applicants for the PhD in Management programme should hold a postgraduate master's degree from an accredited institution in the UK or overseas showing evidence of above-average academic achievement.
+Applicants for the PhD with Integrated Study in Accounting should hold a postgraduate masters degree from an accredited institution in the UK or overseas, showing evidence of above-average academic achievement.
 This includes:

-- Normally a master's dissertation at the distinction level (University of Edinburgh level, or overseas equivalent) in accounting, finance, or related disciplines
+- normally, a masters dissertation at the distinction level (University of Edinburgh level, or overseas equivalent)

-Applicants with significant industry experience in the accounting sector, or with relevant professional qualifications, will be given due consideration on a case-by-case basis.
+Applicants with significant industry experience (10+ years at a senior level) in the accounting sector, or with relevant professional qualifications, will be given due consideration on a case-by-case basis.
 However, these applicants must also have a minimum of a Bachelor's degree in accounting or a related discipline.

 You must demonstrate English language competency at a level that will enable you to succeed in your studies, regardless of your nationality or country of residence.
 You can do this either by providing an approved English certificate, or providing a degree certificate.